Environmental Health & Safety

 The Campus AED Program Guide outlines the availability, maintenance, and proper use of AEDs on the Auraria Campus.
 In addition, it outlines roles and responsibilities to ensure program compliance and success.

-A major responsibility of the Environmental Health and Life Safety Services department includes preventing pollution of stormwater drain systems and monitoring illegal dumping of illicit materials into storm drains.
+A major responsibility of the Environmental Health and Life Safety Services department includes preventing pollution of stormwater drainage systems and monitoring illegal dumping of illicit materials into storm drains.

 Stormwater Program Summary

 Stormwater is the water runoff from storms, snow melting, and surface drainage that runs into either storm drains or natural waterways.
 A stormwater permit is required to authorize discharging the flow of stormwater into rivers, streams, or other water bodies.
 Stormwater is not treated or filtered prior to being discharged into rivers or streams; therefore, the owner of the storm sewer system is required to take certain measures to minimize the contamination of the stormwater.

 - A stormwater permit is issued by the Colorado Department of Public Health and Environment (CDPHE) to give the permittee a guideline of what is required for stormwater drainage into state waterways.

 - The Clean Water Act requires a National Pollutant Discharge Elimination System (NPDES) permit to be able to discharge stormwater from the Municipal Separate Storm Sewer System (MS4) into waterways.

 Stormwater Phase II Program